YuKitsune/Vatsim.Sso/README.md

 # Vatsim.Sso
 A .NET Standard implementation of VATSIM SSO (Single Sign On).
 Originally created by @andrewogden1678, however, the project has since died.
-This library will aim to be as up to date as possible.
+This library aims to heavily simplify Andrews inital implementation, and build on his original work.

 ![](https://img.shields.io/nuget/dt/Vatsim.Sso.svg?style=flat)